-The quality and high degree of visibility of the cash flows received by the portfolio companies, allow for a sustainable flow of income to TINC and are the basis of TINC's dividend policy.
+The quality and high degree of visibility of the cash flows received by the portfolio companies, allow for sustainable flows to TINC and are the basis of TINC's dividend policy.

 TINC seeks to distribute an annual dividend to its shareholders based on the cash flows received from its portfolio companies.